 The Republic of Burundi is situated in Central Africa, sharing boundaries with Democratic Republic of the Congo, Rwanda and Tanzania.
 It is a landlocked country and has a surface area of 27,830 sq km, made up of 17 provinces.
-The population in 2011 was estimated at 10.2 million inhabitants (15.5 million in 1999) with literacy rate of 85.6%.
+The population is estimated at 11.099 million inhabitants (July 2016 est. CIA World FactBook) with a literacy rate of 85.6%.
 52% of the total population is between 15 and 64 years of age.
 The capital city is Bujumbura with a population of 751,000 (2015).
 Kirundi is the national language with French as the official language.
 Other languages spoken are Swahili and English.

 There are 7 public universities and 24 private institutions of Higher Education.